smirik/resonances/README.md

 ## What's new

+### October 2024

+1. The `resonances.find` method now accepts extra parameters: `name`, `sigma2`, and `sigma3`, [see the documentation](https://smirik.github.io/resonances/).
+2. Fixed bug with wrong titles on the plots (periodograms for the resonant angle and semi-major axis).
+3. Fixed bug when adding an asteroid that has no relevant MMRs (previously it caused exception).

 ### July 2024

 1. Now you can choose the type of the output image: it could be either ` pdf`` or  `png`.